Archives: Definitions

 What is X-XSS-Protection

-X-XSS-Protection [DEPRECATED] The X-XSS-Protection security header was created to control the built-in protection against Reflected Cross-Site Scripting (XSS) attacks in web browsers.
-In the past XSS protection was built into Internet Explorer, Chrome, Edge, and Safari.
+X-XSS-Protection [DEPRECATED] The X-XSS-Protection security header is a legacy header that was created to control the browser’s built-in protection against Reflected Cross-Site Scripting (XSS) attacks.
+In the past, XSS protection was built into Internet Explorer, Chrome, Edge, and Safari.
 Firefox never implemented XSS protection.
-When a browser with built-in and activated XSS protections detected an XSS attack, the browser would remove the unsafe scripts from the page.
-X-XSS-Protection Options The X-XSS-Protection header has the following options: 0 -> Disable XSS filtering 1 ->
+When a browser with built-in and activated XSS protections detected an XSS attack, the browser would automatically remove the unsafe scripts from the page.
+X-XSS-Protection Options The X-XSS-Protection header has the following options: 0 -> Disable

 What is HSTS?